angeldeniz11235/ts-clone-flutter/markdown/state_management/state-management.md

     What is it
     How does is work

-  Each time we make a call to get data for our app we will pass the `accessToken` that we retrieved from our state and send it to our data access layer where the user is validated before returning data.
+  Each time we make a call to get data for our app we will pass the `token` that we retrieved from our state and send it to our data access layer where the user is validated before returning data.

+## Whats next?
+  In conclusion state is one of those things that are at the core of any application we build.
+It doesnt matter what method of state management that you use.
+What really matters is that you understand the decision behind when to use the types of state within you app.
+It will help you app become more maintainable as your state management design build consistency.

-## Options for State Management
+### Other options for State Management

   We have now learned the difference between different types of state for your Flutter applications and when to use them.